Nationwide Property Records and Title Search

 Locate all real property owned by individuals or entities statewide or nationwide using Title Search by Name.
 Essential for judgment recovery, divorce proceedings, and estate research.

-Standard property detail reports and lien searches are delivered within 1-2 business days via email in printable PDF format.
-Chain of title searches and abstractor services for documents not available digitally may take 2-5 business days.
-Orders are processed 7 days per week including holidays.
-View our service delivery process for details.
+Standard property detail reports and lien searches are delivered via email in PDF format.
+Chain of title searches and abstractor services may take 2-5 business days.
+Reports are processed 7 days a week, including holidays.

 What is the difference between a title search and title insurance?

-A title search examines public records to identify existing ownership, liens, and encumbrances affecting a property — it reveals known issues.
-Title insurance is a policy that protects against financial losses from title defects not discovered during the search, such as forgery, undisclosed heirs, or recording errors.
-Title searches are typically required before title insurance can be issued.
-Learn more in our title search resources.
+A title search examines public records to identify existing ownership, liens, and encumbrances.
+Title insurance protects against financial losses from title defects not discovered in the search, such as forgery, undisclosed heirs, or recording errors.
+Title searches identify known issues; title insurance protects against unknown issues.

 Do I need a title search before buying at a foreclosure auction?

-Yes — a title search is essential before bidding at any foreclosure auction, sheriff sale, or tax deed sale.
+Yes.
+A title search is essential before bidding at foreclosure auctions, sheriff sales, or tax lien sales.
 Auction purchases are sold "as-is" with no title warranties.
-A title search reveals the foreclosing lien position, which liens survive the sale (including HOA super liens, IRS tax liens with 120-day redemption rights, and property tax liens), and any outstanding junior liens.
+A title search reveals the foreclosing lien position, surviving liens, outstanding tax amounts, and junior liens that may remain after purchase.

-Can I search property records by owner name instead of address?
+Can I search property records by owner name?

 Yes.
 Title Search by Name locates all real property owned by an individual or business entity within a single state or nationwide.
 Results include property addresses, ownership details, mortgage information, and tax mailing addresses.
-This service is commonly used for judgment recovery, asset investigations, divorce proceedings, and estate research.
+Commonly used for judgment recovery, asset investigations, and estate research.

 What liens are included in a property lien report?

 A property lien report identifies voluntary liens (mortgages, deeds of trust) and involuntary liens (judgment liens, federal/state tax liens, mechanic liens, HOA liens, lis pendens, and code enforcement liens).
-The Full Property Owner Lien Report ($195) also searches for personal liens, UCC filings, and bankruptcy records against the current property owner.
-Learn more about UCC lien searches.
+The Full Property Owner Lien Report ($195) also searches personal liens, UCC filings, and bankruptcy records.

 Do I need an account or subscription to order?